youfoundmaya/FloodSight/README.md

 ## **Problem Statement**

 - Timely and accurate flood risk assessment is critical for saving lives and minimizing property damage.
 Existing systems often rely on static models or delayed reporting, failing to provide the dynamic, hyper-localized information needed for rapid decision-making.
-- The FloodGuard project addresses this by developing a machine learning-powered system that ingests real-time environmental data (rainfall, river levels, terrain, weather forecasts) to classify flood risk severity.
+- The FloodSight project addresses this by developing a machine learning-powered system that ingests real-time environmental data (rainfall, river levels, terrain, weather forecasts) to classify flood risk severity.
 The core objective is to deliver immediate, actionable intelligence through a responsive dashboard featuring three distinct severity levels:

 - 🟢 Safe: No immediate risk detected.
 - 🟡 Warning: Elevated risk; monitor conditions closely.